bAvenir/vicinity-mongo-adapter/README.md

     2. loading them into the adapter memory, this is automatic and happens everytime the adaper restarts;
     3. Start the autocollection: GET /adapter/properties/autorequest
     4. A node JS timer will handle the requests;
-    5. the result of the calls will be send to src/_adapters/_classes/propertiesTimer.js, where you can define what to do by extending the funtion _action.
-In the Mongo version you can also automatically store entries in Mongo by setting the ADAPTER_DATA_COLLECTION_MODE="mongo"
+    5. You can extend the adapter to do something with the event or use the proxy mode.
+In this version you can directly store messages into MONGO.
+       1. Set up ADAPTER_DATA_COLLECTION_MODE="mongo"
+       2. You can modify ./src/_adapters/mongo.js, the function **instert** to adapt to your needs.

 ### 4.3 - Integrate your own app or technology